Dragon curve: Twindragon

 The twindragon (also known as the Davis–Knuth dragon) can be constructed by placing two Heighway dragon curves back to back.
 It is also the limit set of the following iterated function system:

 where the initial shape is defined by the following set $S_0 = \{0,1,1-i\}$.

-It can be also written as a Lindenmayer system – it only needs adding another section in initial string:
+It can be also written as a Lindenmayer system – it only needs adding another section in the initial string: